MohamedRafiudeen/Node-js-Shopping-App/README.md

            This app is a shopping app designed purely around node.js and express.js.
-This way, the business logic lies in the server; and th epages are rendered on the run.
+This way, the business logic lies in the server; and the pages are rendered on the go.

 Primary Tools used: